niktion9/cse15l-lab-reports/LabReport1.md

 ```
 Working Directory: home directory (/home)

 Explanation: For this example, I have added a new file in the filesystem outside of the lecture1 directory, call testCd.
-The output for enetring a testCd as a parameter was an error message that testCd is not a directory.
+The output for entering a testCd as a parameter was an error message that indicated that testCd is not a directory.

 Error or No Error: This trial resulted into an error because the cd command only changes directories, and testCd is a file.